-It’s that time of year again when Asian lady beetles invade our homes with the intent of finding a place to shelter from the cold.
+It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

-We’ll highlight in this post a few different natural methods that you can try, but it’s important that you are consistent.
-Some of these methods might take a little bit of time to work, but eventually, you’ll see a difference.
+In this post, we’ll highlight a few natural remedies you can try, but you must be consistent.
+Some of these remedies might take some time to work, but eventually, you’ll see a difference.

-So if you’re dealing with Asian lady beetles, read on for some helpful tips to control them.
+So, if you’re dealing with Asian lady beetles, read on for some helpful tips to control them naturally.

 Identification